Austria victim theory: Waldheim affair

 The electoral campaign of Waldheim was built on a call to Austrian national feelings.
 Waldheim won the elections in the second round of voting, but he was not able to perform his main responsibility as the president of Austria – diplomatic representation.
 The USA and later European countries boycotted Waldheim.
 Austria gained a reputation as a promoter of Nazism and a foe to Israel.
-European organisations continuously criticised the country for its support of the Palestine Liberation Organization.
+European organizations continuously criticized the country for its support of the Palestine Liberation Organization.
 In order to rehabilitate the president, the Austrian government founded an independent commission of historians.
 In February 1988 they confirmed accusations against Waldheim: while not being the direct executor or the organizer of war crimes, it was impossible for him not to know about them.
 The direct result of the Waldheim affair in home policy was the defeat of the social democrats and the factual break-up of the postwar two-party system.
 The Green Party appeared on the political scene and the radical right-wing FPÖ under Jörg Haider grew in strength.
 The system of mutual taboos collapsed and politicians were no more obliged to keep silent about rivals' affairs.